Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 A compliance officer is comparing AWS Organizations policy types for a governance strategy.
 Select TWO correct statements about how declarative policies differ from SCPs and RCPs.

-- Declarative policies support all AWS services, while SCPs and RCPs are limited to specific service integrations
+- Declarative policies support every AWS service in the organization, while SCPs and RCPs are limited to a smaller set of service integrations.

-- Declarative policies produce the same non-customizable access denied errors as SCPs and RCPs
+- Declarative policies produce the same non-customizable access denied error messages that SCPs and RCPs return to end users.

-- Declarative policies require detachment and reattachment whenever the underlying service adds new features
+- Declarative policies must be detached and reattached whenever the underlying service adds new features or APIs so the baseline stays current.